davidwaldherr/davidwaldherr/README.md

 - 👋 Hi, I’m @davidwaldherr

 - 👀 I’m interested in how the knowledge of coding languages alters one's possibility to creatively imagine new projects and ideas.
-While imagination may be more important than knowledge, knowledge empowers imagination, and learning how to code has accelerated this process for me
+While imagination may be more important than knowledge, knowledge empowers imagination, and learning how to code has accelerates this cycle.

 - 🌱 I’m currently learning web development with HTML and CSS.
 I'm looking forward to breaking into Javascript so that I can animate web pages and apps into interactive experiences.